 - Prevent discrimination towards patients

-The guidance provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) allows for the release of medical records from substance use and disorders programs in a medical emergency to health care providers who are treating the patient, without the patient’s written consent.
+The guidance provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) allows for the release of information from substance use and disorders programs in a medical emergency to health care providers who are treating the patient, without the patient’s written consent.
 Redisclosure of the medical information obtained is permitted if deemed necessary by health care providers.
 These providers ultimately are the decision-makers who determine if a medical emergency exists and disclosure of the medical information is needed in order to treat the patient.
 One of the reasons prompting this change is the need to prevent health care providers from accidentally prescribing opioids to patients in recovery.

 Health and Human Services (HHS) is required to amend 42 CFR Part 2 to align with the HIPAA Privacy Rule exception for disclosure of PHI for Treatment, Payment Operations (TPO) by March 2021.
 SAMHSA will also provide additional guidance.
 In the interim, SAMHSA guidance and the CARES Act offer direction to providers for releasing substance use and treatment records in medical emergencies during the COVID-19 crisis.